GWarrenn/gwarrenn.github.io/_posts/2019-02-09-A-Terrible-Resolution.md

 In order to allow people to make a somewhat informed bet, I'll give some background as to my biking experience, general physical fitness, and social habits.

 I'm 28 years old and I've been biking for the past 8 years.
-I ride a 2014 Trek 1.5C, which has seen a good amount of mileage over the years, serving as my commuting and long-distance bike.
+I ride a 2014 Trek 1.5C & a 2019 Trek Emonda SL5 (mid-year purchase), which has seen a good amount of mileage over the years, serving as my commuting and long-distance bike.

 In previous years, I've undertaken some longer rides, including two 100 mile rides ([like this one](https://www.strava.com/activities/337245565) & [this one](https://www.strava.com/activities/159745215)).
 I hope to work up to another century this year, but a "normal" weekend ride for me will generally range between 20 & 50 miles.